The History of Thornbury Hamlets and its People

 To this end, we have started to create a set of Photo Archives, to show what can be done.

-To give an insight into the changes faced by rural communities everywhere in England in the decades after the Second War, you can read a fascinating article from New Society magazine, from 20 January 1972, entitled “Dying Village” which used Thornbury as a case study.
+To give an insight into the changes faced by rural communities everywhere in England in the decades after the Second War, you can read a fascinating article from New Society magazine, from 20 January 1972, entitled “Dying Village”which used Thornbury as a case study.
+It would be fair to say that Thornbury is still very much alive and kicking, and reports of its demise are much exaggerated!

 A recent major initiative has been the Gravestones Project, which has recorded the inscriptions throughout the graveyards at the Church and Chapel, and the War Memorial.
 Many of these inscriptions were badly weathered, and at risk of being lost forever.
 Now, they are all photographed and transcribed for future generations, as well as for current researchers from elsewhere who have ancestors from the Hamlets.